 Injured workers may face hospitalization, surgery, and a long, painful road to recovery.
 All this care and therapy costs money, which is added stress for an individual who is unable to work because of their injuries.
 Fortunately, there is some form of financial relief in the form of Workers’ Compensation benefits.
 These benefits cover the costs of medical care for work injuries and a portion of your income while you recover, regardless of who was at fault for the heavy machinery accident.

-South Jersey Workers’ Compensation Lawyers at Pietras Saracino Smith & Meeks, LLP Handle Workers’ Compensation Claims for Injured Workers
+New Jersey Heavy Machinery Accident Attorneys at Pietras Saracino Smith & Meeks, LLP Handle Workers’ Compensation Claims for Injured Workers